Last Updated on February 14, 2025

 Cobija | 20% | $512 | $1,788 |

-We have a detailed guide about how much it really costs to live in Bolivia, with all the details and numbers you need to know: The cost of living in Bolivia, a complete overview.
+We have a detailed guide on the actual cost of living in Bolivia, with all the specific figures and breakdowns: The cost of living in Bolivia: A complete overview.

 1) La Paz

-La Paz city has cheaper prices because it’s located in a strategic region near the frontier with Peru.
-Also, it’s very near to rural areas for food production in the north of La Paz department.
-Additionally, it’s near Oruro City, which is the imports gateway of Bolivia.
-La Paz also has a good geography that helps transport stuff and people and a good climate that doesn’t interfere with the delivery and maintenance of products and services.
+La Paz has lower prices due to its strategic location near the Peruvian border.
+It’s also close to rural areas that supply food to the northern part of the La Paz department.
+Additionally, it’s near Oruro City, which is Bolivia’s primary import gateway.
+La Paz also benefits from favorable geography that facilitates transportation of goods and people, and a climate that doesn’t hinder the delivery and preservation of products and services.

 2) Oruro

-Oruro City is the main gateway to Bolivia for imports and exports.
-In this place, you can find a lot of products that are sold at way cheaper prices than anywhere else in the country.
-Everything coming from the Pacific Ocean, and going by Peru and Chile, needs to pass Oruro first before entering the rest regions of Bolivia, that’s why everything is cheaper in this city.
+Oruro City is Bolivia’s primary gateway for imports and exports.
+Here, you can find many products sold at significantly lower prices than elsewhere in the country.
+All goods arriving from the Pacific Ocean, passing through Peru and Chile, must go through Oruro before reaching other regions of Bolivia. *This is why everything is more affordable in this city*.

-Nevertheless, Oruro is a small city (with a population of around 300,000, where you won’t find almost any first-world foreigners living there).
-This city is well known for the Oruro carnival, but beyond this festival, living there may be very difficult for people from the first world, who are accustomed to high standards of living that this city can’t provide.
+However, Oruro is a small city (with a population of around 300,000) *where you’ll find very few expats from developed countries*.
+This city is well-known for the Oruro Carnival, but beyond this festival, living there can be challenging for individuals from developed countries accustomed to higher standards of living that this city cannot provide.

 3) Cochabamba

-Cochabamba City is located in the central region of Bolivia, and it has average prices and costs of living compared to the rest of the country.
-This is because it’s neither too far nor very near to the frontiers of Bolivia, also being a large city with good geography and weather, which makes costs of goods’ transportation stay in the medium range.
+Cochabamba City is located in the central region of Bolivia and has average prices and living costs compared to the rest of the country.
+This is because it’s *neither too far from nor too close to Bolivia’s borders*, and it’s a large city with favorable geography and climate, which keeps transportation costs for goods moderate.

-This is a large city in Bolivia and the 4th most important in the country, where there are several hundreds of foreigners from first-tier countries currently living, In some places there are neighborhoods that have a similar standard of living as in developed countries.
+This is a large city in Bolivia and the fourth most important in the country.
+Several hundred foreigners from developed countries currently reside here.
+In some areas, there are neighborhoods with a standard of living similar to that of developed countries.

 Oruro | 0% | $0.90 | $1.50 |